KNMF: Rhythmic KXMG and KDHT

-The stations were part of a larger cluster co-owned by Sinclair Telecable Inc. (d/b/a Sinclair Communications; unrelated to television broadcaster Sinclair Broadcast Group, who owns CBS station KEYE), and LBJ Holdings Co. (owned by Luci Baines Johnson, the daughter of former President Lyndon B. Johnson and Lady Bird Johnson).
+The stations were part of a larger cluster co-owned by Sinclair Telecable Inc. (d/b/a Sinclair Communications; unrelated to television broadcaster Sinclair Broadcast Group, which owns CBS station KEYE), and LBJ Holdings Co. (owned by Luci Baines Johnson, the daughter of former President Lyndon B. Johnson and Lady Bird Johnson).
 In 2003, the Indianapolis-based Emmis Communications acquired the LBJ Holdings controlling stake in the stations.
-KXMG would shift to a hip hop-leaning rhythmic contemporary format, changed call letters to KDHT, and rebranded as Hot 93.3.
+KXMG changed to a hip hop-leaning rhythmic contemporary format.
+Call letters were updated to KDHT to reflect the new brand Hot 93.3.

 Adult Alternative KGSR

 On November 17, 2009, KDHT began stunting, leading to speculation that it would flip to a talk radio format.
 However, on November 20, Emmis revealed that the adult album alternative format heard on KGSR in Bastrop would move to the more powerful signal on 93.3.
 The two stations simulcast for a 10-day period until December 1, when KGSR's former 107.1 FM signal switched to a regional Mexican format as KLZT.

 On December 13, 2010, KGSR began simulcasting on FM translator K274AX (102.7 FM).
 This lasted until October 20, 2011, when K274AX switched to a comedy radio format, relaying KGSR-HD3.
 The comedy format proved to be quite successful in the Austin Arbitron ratings, peaking with a 3.8 share.
 For a time, it was believed to be the highest-rated HD Radio-fed FM translator station in the United States.

 On May 30, 2013, K274AX began relaying KLZT-HD2's Spanish-language hits format as Latino 102.7.